Splunk 9.0: Directory Naming Change

 Migrating from master-apps to manager-apps

 To perform a migration from the legacy master-apps directory to the new manager-apps directory on your cluster manager, simply move all the apps to the new manager-apps directory and push a bundle to the indexers as you normally would.
 Your cluster manager will now be using the new path for apps.
-Be sure to also update your documentation to point to the new location, and ensure any mechanisms outside of Splunk that would write to the old manager-apps directory (such as configuration management tools) are pointed to the new location as well.
+Be sure to also update your documentation to point to the new location, and ensure any mechanisms outside of Splunk that would write to the old manager-apps directory (such as configuration management tools) point to the new location as well.

 Below is a demo showing the migration process.